-- 5. Select the color to adjust and press Enter. - · To adjust the overall hue of the color, adjust the Hue setting. - To adjust the overall vividness of the color, adjust the Saturation setting. - To adjust the overall brightness of the color, adjust the Brightness setting.
+5. Select the color you want to adjust and press Enter.

-- 6. Press the left or right arrow buttons to adjust the color tone for the Hue, Saturation, and Brightness settings. - 7.
-Repeat the previous three steps as necessary to adjust each adjustment level. - 8.
+- To adjust the overall hue of the color, adjust the Hue setting. - To adjust the overall vividness of the color, adjust the Saturation setting. - To adjust the overall brightness of the color, adjust the Brightness setting. - 6.
+Press the left or right arrow buttons to adjust the Hue, Saturation, and Brightness settings. - 7.
+Repeat the previous three steps as necessary to adjust each color. - 8.
 Press Menu or Esc to exit the menus.